-The demand for new retirement savings products was strong and the Group saw improved turnover in regular savings contracts and protection policy issuance.
-We continued to be very active in the voluntary personal pensions market and continued to successfully promote our Voluntary Occupational Pension Scheme in the market.
+The demand for new retirement savings products continues to be encouraging and the Group saw improved turnover in regular savings contracts and protection business.
+We continued to be very active in the voluntary personal pensions segment and continued to successfully promote our Voluntary Occupational Pension Scheme in the market.